Cais/opus-primus/readme.txt

 The details of the license can be found under ../js/SlickNav/MIT-LICENSE.txt Only the relevant files have been included, a complete download can be found at https://github.com/ComputerWolf/SlickNav

+* FitVids - built by Chris Coyier and Paravel - Version 1.1
+Copyright 2013, Chris Coyier - http://css-tricks.com + Dave Rupert - http://daverupert.com
+Released under the WTFPL license - http://sam.zoy.org/wtfpl/ Only the plugin file has been included, the complete project can be found at https://github.com/davatron5000/FitVids.js

 This above may not be construed as overriding any item with a previously written and applied license, stated or not, which will take precedence over anything written here.